PLHC/option-pricer-app/README.md

 <!-- TOC -->

-# Introduction and Youtube demo
+# Introduction and YouTube demo
 This project provides a tool for traders to compute option prices using the Black-Scholes model.
 To enhance the analysis of financial instruments, heatmaps visualize the impact of potential changes in volatility and underlying asset prices.